noir-lang/noir-bignum/README.md

 ### `BigNumParams` definition

 To define a `BigNum` or `RuntimeBigNum`, you need to provide a `BigNumParams`.
-For compile-time known moduli you can use predefined parametersets from this library or define custom parameters using [this tool](https://github.com/noir-lang/noir-bignum-paramgen).
-See below for an overview of the available predefined parametersets, as well as an example of how to generate your own.
+For compile-time known moduli you can use predefined parameter sets from this library or define custom parameters using [this tool](https://github.com/noir-lang/noir-bignum-paramgen).
+See below for an overview of the available predefined parameter sets, as well as an example of how to generate your own.
 For runtime known moduli, provide the needed parameters through witnesses.

 `BigNumParams` contains the following:

 - `modulus` represents the BigNum modulus, encoded as an array of `Field` elements that each encode 120 bits of the modulus.
 The first array element represents the least significant 120 bits.
-For convenience, the parameterset contains various representations of the same modulus; `modulus`, `modulus_u60` and `modulus_u60_x4`
+For convenience, the parameter set contains various representations of the same modulus; `modulus`, `modulus_u60` and `modulus_u60_x4`

 - `redc_param` is equal to `(1 << (2 * Params::modulus_bits())) / modulus` .
 This must be computed outside of the circuit and provided either as a private witness or hardcoded constant. (computing it via an unconstrained function would be very expensive until noir witness computation times improve)